wisemen-digital/sysops-docker-images/php-base/README.md

 Docker will default to the `serve` command.

 - `serve`: starts all services, such as `nginx` and `php-fpm`.
+- `scheduler`: process scheduled tasks (cron jobs).
+- `queue`: process queued jobs.
+You can provide a specific queue with `--queue=my_queue`.
+- `init`: initialize the project, such as executing migrations.
 - `artisan`: helper to execute artisan commands.
 - fallback: execute the provided command.